Share

 One way to get user-generated content from your audience is by asking for their opinions.
 Using your social media platform, you can create polls, ask questions related to the industry you sell in, and even ask for feedback.

 For instance, a health and wellness brand could ask its followers to share their morning routine.
-Or, when talking about a stress-relief supplement they sell, the brand could ask their followers to share how they manage their stress.
+Or when talking about a stress-relief supplement they sell, the brand could ask their followers to share how they manage their stress.

 4. Run a campaign encouraging people to share their experience with your brand

 Another way to pull more user-generated content is by running a campaign, asking people to share how they use your brand.
-The campaign could be a contest where consumers with the best response could win prizes.
+The campaign could be a contest where consumers with the best response could win a prize.
 If you aren't open to running a contest, you can just ask your followers to share their experience with your brand for a chance to unlock a discount or be featured on your social media.

 Putting your consumers at the center of your marketing is one of the best ways to get more user-generated videos organically.